P20WCommunityOfInnovation/DAR-T/README.md

 #### create_log()

-Create log method generates a log of data groups based on sensitive columns and thresholds.
-It aggregates data, applies minimum threshold checks, and prepares a detailed log for further redaction steps.
+Generates a log of data groups based on sensitive columns and thresholds.
+The create log method aggregates data, applies minimum threshold checks, and prepares a detailed log for further redaction steps.
 #### redact_user_requested_records()

 Specifically redacts records as per user requests.
-If a record is marked for redaction in the 'UserRedact' column, this method will update its status to reflect user-requested redaction.
+If a record is marked for redaction in the 'UserRedact' column, the redact user requested records method will update its status to reflect user-requested redaction.
 #### less_than_threshold_not_zero()

 Applies primary suppression to records where the frequency is less than the specified minimum threshold but not zero.
-It updates these records to indicate they have been redacted due to failing to meet the minimum threshold criteria.
+The less than threshold not zero updates these records to indicate they have been redacted due to failing to meet the minimum threshold criteria.

 #### redact_threshold()

-Redact Threshold method identifies and redacts data that overlaps with other redacted values.
-It is useful for maintaining data integrity and ensuring that sensitive data is not indirectly exposed through overlapping data points.
+Identifies and redacts data that overlaps with other redacted values.
+The redact threshold method is useful for maintaining data integrity and ensuring that sensitive data is not indirectly exposed through overlapping data points.
 #### sum_redact()

 Redacts records based on the sum of their frequencies.
 If the total sum of a group of records is less than the minimum threshold, those records are redacted for additional privacy protection.

 #### one_count_redacted()

 Targets and redacts individual records in a group if they are the only ones left after other redactions.
-This is a form of secondary suppression to prevent singling out individual data points.
+The one count redacted method is a form of secondary suppression to prevent singling out individual data points.
 #### one_redact_zero()

-Specifically focuses on redacting single records within groups that have a frequency of zero.
-This method ensures that these unique cases are handled appropriately to maintain data anonymity.
+Specifically focuses on if one single data point is redacted then redact the zero.
+The one redact zero method ensures that these unique cases are handled appropriately to maintain data anonymity.

 #### cross_suppression()

 Implements a more complex form of redaction where records are suppressed based on cross-referencing between parent and child organizations.
-It's designed to handle cases where sensitive data might be indirectly exposed through relationships between different data groups.
+The cross suppression method is designed to handle cases where sensitive data might be indirectly exposed through relationships between different data groups.
 #### apply_log()

 Apply log method finalizes the redaction process by merging the redaction log with the original data.
-It ensures that all redaction rules are applied consistently across the dataset.
+The apply log method ensures that all redaction rules are applied consistently across the dataset.
 #### apply_anonymization()

 The central method that orchestrates the entire data anonymization process.
-Apply Anonymization sequentially calls other methods in the class to apply a comprehensive anonymization strategy, resulting in a fully redacted and anonymized dataset.
+Apply anonymization sequentially calls other methods in the class to apply a comprehensive anonymization strategy, resulting in a fully redacted and anonymized dataset.

 #### get_log()